Multiply-robust Estimator of Cumulative Incidence Function Difference for Right-Censored Competing Risks Data: Results

-Our simulation results are shown in \autoref{tab:result_model1}, \autoref{tab:result_model2} and supplementary Tables S1-S2.
+Our simulation results are shown in Table \ref{tab:result_model1} - \ref{tab:result_model_lasso} and Supplementary Tables S1-S6.
 In the simulation results, the $i$th single propensity score model or outcome regression model is represented by $p^i$ or $q^i$, respectively.
-Multiply robust models composed of two kinds of models are represented by ``MR$p^ip^jq^iq^j$'' and the name is decided by propensity score models and outcome regression models included in multiply robust models.
-The first four models in the tables ($p^1$, $p^2$, $q^1$, $q^2$) constitute the single-model specifications group.
-The fifth to eighth models (MR$p^1$, MR$p^2$, MR$q^1$, MR$q^2$) form the single-model MR specifications group, where each estimator is obtained under the MR framework using only one model.
-The subsequent six models (MR$p^1p^2$, MR$p^1q^1$, MR$p^1q^2$, MR$p^2q^1$, MR$p^2q^2$, MR$q^1q^2$) represent the two-model MR combinations, which correspond to the conventional doubly robust estimators.
-The final five models constitute the multi-model MR combinations group.
+Multiply robust estimators composed of two kinds of models are represented by ``MR$p^ip^jq^iq^j$'' and the name is decided by propensity score models and outcome regression models included in multiply robust estimators.
+For example, the first four estimators in Table \ref{tab:result_model1} ($p^1$, $p^2$, $q^1$, $q^2$) constitute the single-model specifications group.
+The fifth to eighth estimators (MR$p^1$, MR$p^2$, MR$q^1$, MR$q^2$) form the single-model MR specifications group, where each estimator is obtained under the MR framework using only one model.
+The subsequent six estimators (MR$p^1p^2$, MR$p^1q^1$, MR$p^1q^2$, MR$p^2q^1$, MR$p^2q^2$, MR$q^1q^2$) represent the two-model MR combinations, which correspond to the conventional doubly robust estimators.
+The final five estimators constitute the three and four multi-model MR combinations group.

-As shown in \autoref{tab:result_model1}, results highlighted in bold correspond to estimators relying exclusively on misspecified models.
+As shown in Table \ref{tab:result_model1}, results marked in bold correspond to estimators relying exclusively on misspecified models.
 This category includes estimates based on a single incorrect model (e.g., $p^2$, $q^2$) as well as fully misspecified multiply robust estimators (e.g., MR$p^2q^2$).
-Consistent with expectations, these estimators yielded significantly biased estimates with high MSE, and their 95\% CI coverage rates fell substantially below the nominal 95\% level.
+Consistent with expectations, these estimators yielded significantly biased estimates with high MSE, and their 95\% CI coverage rates fell significantly below the nominal 95\% level.
 In contrast, other multiply robust estimators (e.g., MR$p^1p^2q^1$, MR$p^1p^2q^2$, MR$p^1q^1q^2$, MR$p^2q^1q^2$, MR$p^1p^2q^1q^2$) consistently produced MSEs near zero and coverage rates close to the 0.95 level, even when multiple misspecified PS and OR models were included in the candidate set.
 These findings indicate that the multiply robust estimators perform well provided that at least one component model (either PS or OR) is correctly specified.
-Analogous patterns are observed in \autoref{tab:result_model2}.
-Overall, these results demonstrate that the proposed methods exhibit superior robustness compared to standard doubly robust estimators.
+Simulation results for combinations involving six candidate models, as detailed in Table \ref{tab:result_model2} and Supplementary Tables S1-S3, yield patterns consistent with those observed in Tabel \ref{tab:result_model1}.